Nash — AI Seller Agent for Modern Storefronts

 Most AI shopper tools (Claude.ai's web browsing, custom GPTs with actions) only POST when they have explicit Action manifests.
 GET works universally.
 Browser-based widgets that want JSON POSTs can use the POST equivalents — both are CORS-permissive.

-The artifacts in detail
+The components in detail

-1. The skills
+1. The agent skills

 - Repo: github.com/sanjana-pier39/pier39-skills